-To get a sense of who is truly in control of BHP Group Limited (ASX:BHP), it is important to understand the ownership structure of the business.
-And the group that holds the biggest piece of the pie are individual investors with 50% ownership.
+Every investor in Auckland International Airport Limited (NZSE:AIA) should be aware of the most powerful shareholder groups.
+We can see that individual investors own the lion's share in the company with 53% ownership.
 In other words, the group stands to gain the most (or lose the most) from their investment into the company.

-Let's take a closer look to see what the different types of shareholders can tell us about BHP Group.
+Let's take a closer look to see what the different types of shareholders can tell us about Auckland International Airport.

-What Does The Institutional Ownership Tell Us About BHP Group?
+What Does The Institutional Ownership Tell Us About Auckland International Airport?

 While it makes sense to study institutional ownership data for a company, it also makes sense to study analyst sentiments to know which way the wind is blowing.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

-Our information suggests that BHP Group Limited insiders own under 1% of the company.
-Being so large, we would not expect insiders to own a large proportion of the stock.
-Collectively, they own AU$61m of stock.
-Arguably recent buying and selling is just as important to consider.
+Our information suggests that Auckland International Airport Limited insiders own under 1% of the company.
+Keep in mind that it's a big company, and the insiders own NZ$3.5m worth of shares.
+The absolute value might be more important than the proportional share.
+Arguably, recent buying and selling is just as important to consider.
 You can click here to see if insiders have been buying or selling.

 General Public Ownership

 It's always worth thinking about the different groups who own shares in a company.
-But to understand BHP Group better, we need to consider many other factors.
-Case in point: We've spotted 2 warning signs for BHP Group you should be aware of, and 1 of them doesn't sit too well with us.
+But to understand Auckland International Airport better, we need to consider many other factors.
+For example, we've discovered 2 warning signs for Auckland International Airport that you should be aware of before investing here.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.